 National Children’s Alliance (formerly the National Network of Children’s Advocacy Centers) is a nationwide not-for-profit membership organization whose mission is to promote and support communities in providing a coordinated investigation and comprehensive response to victims of severe child abuse.
 NCA accredited members are Children’s Advocacy Centers.

-Childhelp USA® is one of the largest and oldest national non-profits dedicated to the treatment and prevention of child abuse and neglect.
+Childhelp® is one of the largest and oldest national non-profits dedicated to the treatment and prevention of child abuse and neglect.
 The organization provides help and hope to millions of children and adults whose lives have been traumatized by child abuse.

 National Child Abuse Hotline: 1.800.422.4453